pelican-eggs/eggs/software/reposile/README.md

 ### Server Ports
 - Default server ports are listed below, but all two ports can be changed freely.

-- ***All two ports are required to be open/allocated for normal server behavior!***

 | Port | Default (UDP) |
 |---------|---------|
 | default | 81 |

-You can use any port you want
 ___
 ### Installation/System Requirements